CallMeTerry-ZED/Sandbox/README.md

-# UntitledFPS
+# Sandbox

-A FPS game/engine written in modern C++ and OpenGL.
+A prototype third-person open-world game and engine built in modern C++ and OpenGL.

 Feel free to join us on [Discord](https://discord.gg/NmQwqfsCD7).